 - If PLA is the only thing you want to produce

-This printer will be useful to you for a couple years down the line.
-Perhaps this is one amongst a few economical 3D printers with a steady build.
-The features that are included and the flexibility of the printer should be more than sufficient to keep you from needing to upgrade anytime soon.
-This is because unless you hunger for dual extrusion in your printer or maybe SLA printing.
+The X-One2 3D printer will be useful to you for a couple years.
+This is one of the few cheap 3D printers with a steady build.
+The features and flexibility of the printer are more than sufficient to keep you from needing to upgrade anytime soon.
+The only time you may want to upgrade is if you want a dual extruder 3D printer or want to try resin 3D printing.